 To meet the critical need for trained professionals who can respond effectively to emergency situations, University College offers the interdisciplinary Graduate Certificate in Emergency Management.
 If you’re interested in emergency service administration and management, this program is for you.

 This 18-credit certificate program consists of six courses that maximize the extensive resources of The Robert B. Willumstad School of Business; the Schools of Nursing and Social Work; the Derner Institute of Advanced Psychological Studies; and the College of Arts of Sciences.
 The program can be completed within one year.
-The plan of study includes four required core courses, a choice of two other emergency management courses, and a final summary capstone course.
+The plan of study includes five required core courses and a choice of one emergency management elective.